marcinbiegun/exercises/elixir-mars-water/README.md

 The rest of digits fill the grid with measurements.

-For each grid position, a score is calculated by summing the position value and all neighbour values, so the total score is sum of 9 grid positions.
+For each grid position, a score is calculated by summing it's value value and all neighbour values, so the total score is sum of 9 grid positions.

 You need to return the specified amount of top scored grid positions.

-The scores outside of grid are 0.
+Measurements outside of grid have 0 value.

-For the example input, the solution would be:
+For the sample input, the solution would be:

 ```
  (2, 1, score: 37)